phstc/phstc.github.com/_posts/2013-02-21-look-whos-talking.md

 Our idea was to nominate a support developer weekly.

-The [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) was to buy a cheap cellphone (its battery is infinite, in other hand, it doesn't have even the [snake game](http://en.wikipedia.org/wiki/Snake_(video_game\))) and keep it with the  developer on duty.
+The [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) was to buy a cheap cellphone (its battery is infinite, on the other hand, it doesn't even have the [snake game](http://en.wikipedia.org/wiki/Snake_(video_game\))) and keep it with the  developer on duty.
 The idea was mainly to have a fixed phone number for our customer service call, in case of emergency.

 ### Problems with the cheap cellphone

-Everybody has already a cellphone.
-Carry another is annoying.
-Easy, easy to forget.
+Everybody already has a cellphone.
+Carrying another is annoying.
+Easy, very easy to forget.

 ### Solution

-We decided to use a Communication as a Service (CaaS) to register a fixed phone number in Brazil, when it receives a call it redirects to the developer on duty cellphone.
+We decided to use a Communication as a Service (CaaS) to register a fixed phone number in Brazil, which receives a call and redirects it to the developer on duty cellphone.

 ### Voip

-The standard Voip services which we evaluated, even though they allow to register a fixed phone number in Brazil and redirect the calls, they don't allow to change the redirect target number via API.
+The standard Voip services that we evaluated, even though they allow to register a fixed phone number in Brazil and redirect the calls, don't allow to change the redirect target number via API.
 We would have to access their control panel weekly and configure the new redirect target number.
-Common, we are developers, we want to schedule the support agenda and have an app which will notify the new developer on duty and make the redirects.
+As developers, we want to schedule the support agenda and have an app that will notify the new developer on duty and make the redirects.

 ## Why Twilio?

 * No Contracts
-* No Minimus
 * No Up Front
 * PAY AS YOU GO
 * Simple and well documented API

 ### Other options

 There are [other options](http://en.wikipedia.org/wiki/Twilio#Competitors) of CaaS, however not all of them offer fixed phone number in Brazil or simple and well documented API.
-Based on which we evaluated, [Plivio](http://www.plivo.com/) seemed to be the closer competitor.
+Based on what we evaluated, [Plivio](http://www.plivo.com/) seemed to be the best competitor.

 ## Apps which talk

 Given communication (voice and text) powers to an app, we can add many interesting features, such as:

-* Alerts & Notification
+* Alerts & Notifications
   * Product stock updates
   * Notify when a website is unavailable.
 It is kind of "easy" to implement a homemade [Pingdom](https://www.pingdom.com/) with [Monit](http://mmonit.com/monit/) + Twilio
 * Promotions